KDE/digikam-doc/supported_materials/movie_formats.rst

 Video Features
 --------------

-With digiKam, you will be able to read video metadata, such as movie length, video frames per second, video size, and encoding options, in order to populate the database at scanning and to perform searches on your collection about video properties.
-You will be able to play video in embedded preview mode, and in a slideshow.
-This includes previewing video from your camera device before downloading (only with USB Mass Storage connection mode).
+digiKam is capable of reading video metadata, such as movie length, video frames per second, video size, and encoding options.
+Video metadata is automatically read during files scans and stored in the digiKam database so you can search for videos based on their metadata. digiKam allows you to play video in embedded preview mode, and from within a slideshow.
+If you are using the USB Mass Storage connection mode, then digiKam even allows previewing video from your camera device before downloading.

 .. figure:: videos/preview_video_player.webp
     :alt:
     :align: center

-    Screencast of digiKam Preview Mode Playing A Record Taken with An iPhone
+    Screencast of digiKam Preview Mode Playing A Movie Taken with an iPhone